GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Changing the configuration of an entity between stages is supported.
 When this is done, the entity will be highlighted in blue, and a blueprint sprite indicator will appear in all lower stages.
 Similarly, by using the _upgrade planner_ (not fast-replace), entities can be upgraded.
 A green highlight and upgrade planner sprite will appear in all lower stages.

-Circuit wires changes _between_ stages are not supported.
+Copper/circuit wire changes _between_ stages are not supported.
 Instead, they are always present in all stages.

 ### Footgun removal